-- Advisory Board members can vote to approve a motion using one of two options: agree or agree with reservations.
-Any reservations will be entered into the record. - Advisory Board members can vote against a motion by disagreeing.
-Reasons for disagreeing will be entered into the record. - Advisory Board members can also abstain.
-Reasons for abstaining will be entered into the record.

-At the spring Advisory Board meeting, the Office will present on the feasibility studies.
+- Advisory Board members can vote to approve a motion. - Advisory Board members can vote against a motion by disagreeing. - Advisory Board members can also abstain. - At the spring Advisory Board meeting, the Office will present on the feasibility studies.
 The Advisory Board will discuss the findings, amend the proposal if needed, and then vote on whether the proposal should be advanced to the Governing Board as a recommendation.
 The same voting protocol will be used as in the decision to implement a feasibility study.